mdawsonuk/LevelDBDumper/README.md

 LevelDB Dumper has been tested to work on the following applications and provide the following forensics artifacts:

-* [Discord](https://discord.com/) - User email, User token, Recent games, Search history, Draft messages, Collapsed categories/channels, User settings, GIF favourites
+* [Discord](https://discord.com/) - User email, User token, Recent games, Search history, Draft messages, Collapsed categories/channels, User settings, GIF favourites (Local Storage DB)
-* [WhatsApp](https://www.whatsapp.com/) - User name, mobile phone type
+* [WhatsApp](https://www.whatsapp.com/) - User name, mobile phone type (Local Storage DB)

 _This works on Local Storage LevelDBs - support for IndexedDBs using the idb_cmp1 comparator is coming soon, which will enable support for applications such as Skype, Microsoft Teams, and more_